Junior-AEI/ERP/README.md

 Use the following command to create a seeder file `npm run seed -- create --name=<Name>`.
 Add your data following the structure of your model.
-Try it with the command `npm run migrate -- up`.
+Try it with the command `npm run seed -- up`.
 Don't forget to check if the down function work too with the command `npm run seed -- down`.

 ### Step 4 : create a controller